Well, really, relationships, love, and intimacy…

 Here are just a sample of the stories we heard:

 We created this campaign to support adolescent development in this unprecedented time by promoting real, tangible ways youth and young adults can begin, build, maintain, and even end intimate relationships while physically distanced.

 We believe in keeping youth at the center of our work, so the campaign is built around their real, unfiltered stories.
 As part of the campaign, so far, approximately ninety 14- to 24-year-olds shared with us their most hilarious, devastating, awkward, frustrating, and fun moments.

 The stories are real and unfiltered, straight from the young people.

-At Healthy Teen Network, we believe that every young person has a right to live their authentic sexuality.
+At Healthy Teen Network, we believe every young person has the right to be who they are and love who they love.
 And we see you, the professionals and caring adults, helping them do this.
 We know you do your best when you're connected to great opportunities and resources.
 That's why we're here...to help make those connections and support you.
 Read more about us.